Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The second problem happens when colors bleed together.
 As you can see in this photo, combining Red and Green doesn’t blend well.
 We found that Analogous colors work better as combinations on a background.

-We didn't take these photos through Photoshop and Liquify to illustrate a point.
-Lee's clothing has a plethora of bumps.
-No matter how many times we stopped to smooth out her shorts or top, they bunched up with her first movement.
+We didn’t take these photos through Photoshop and Liquify to illustrate a point.
+Lee’s clothing has a plethora of bumps.
+No matter how often we stopped to smooth out her shorts or top, they bunched up with her first movement.

-I'm not suggesting you go nude for your portraits, but keep in mind your clothing choice can make the difference in how much retouching time you spend after the session.
+I’m not suggesting you go nude for your portraits, but remember that your clothing choice can make the difference in how much retouching time you spend after the session.

 Silhouette Portrait Photography Ideas